Qiskit/qiskit/docs/cdoc/qk-control-flow.rst

    typedef struct QkControlFlowInstruction QkControlFlowInstruction

-The ``QkControlFlowInstruction`` opaque strut is the primary handle used by the C API to represent and reason about control-flow instructions within a circuit.
+The ``QkControlFlowInstruction`` opaque struct is the primary handle used by the C API to represent and reason about control-flow instructions within a circuit.
 It is obtained by a call to :c:func:`qk_circuit_get_control_flow_instruction` and must be freed with a call to :c:func:`qk_control_flow_instruction_free`.
 Most C API functions that operate on control-flow constructs expect a pointer to this opaque struct, making it the central vehicle for inspecting control-flow instructions from C. Note that most of the functions